ST43

 Although ST43 were primarily purchased by PKP, several withdrawn examples were later purchased by various private operators – sometimes via scrap-disposal companies, when they awaited an inglorious end.
 According to rosters quoted in KMD, SK and various Internet sources, 53 examples were purchased by eight private railway companies.
 These included CTL Rail (later CTL Logistics, 15), Lotos Kolej (10), PTKiGK Rybnik (13), PTKiGK Zabrze (3), PCC Rail (5, all sold to Lotos Kolej) PRKiI (track maintenance company, 2), FER Polska (2) and EuroNaft (3).
 One more, ST43-20, was transferred to a quarry as early as in May 1985 – in fact it was the first locomotive of this type not operated by PKP.
 Most of these machines, depending on individual user, were designated ST43 or 060DA plus service number (often, but not always, corresponding to serial).
 Many of them – at least 26 – were ex-CFR machines, bought via German Karsdorfer Eisenbahngesellschaft (KEG).
 At least two came from Spanish Comsa Rail Transport – probably all were also ex-CFR locomotives.
 Some 060DAs from CFR can be distinguished by double top headlights – those purchased by PKP had single ones.
 According to www.kolejowaklatka.org, in mid-2011, after various transformations, exchanges and withdrawals, locomotives of this type were owned by CTL Logistics (13), DB Schenker Rail Polska (7), EuroNaft (6), PRKiI (2), FER Polska (2) and Lotos Kolej (1) – 31 examples in all.
 In particular, Lotos Kolej, following purchases of modern brand-new motive power, have got rid of all their ST43s.
 The fate of two locomotives owned by FER Polska, currently designated ST43-2416 (initially 60-2416) and ST43-1221, is not clear, as this company (a joint venture of Rail4Chem and Comsa Rail Transport) went into liquidation in late 2010.
 Most probably they have been sold.
 Most withdrawn ST43s were sold back to Romania, but their subsequent fate is not known.
 Three were transferred by DB Schenker Rail to Bulgaria.
 Four private-owned 060DAs were written off and scrapped between 2001 and 2011.
 Currently (June 2019) these locomotives are owned by only two private operators: CTL Logistics (ten) and Orlen KolTrans (six); not all of them are operational.

 ST43-01 (first example in the PKP inventory) recently somehow managed to find its way to the Chabówka rolling stock heritage park; its condition is not very good, but at least it has been saved from scrapping.
 ST43-02 is preserved at the Industry and Railway Museum in Jaworzyna Śląska, unfortunately in bad condition; currently it is not on display there, but will probably be restored.
 According to SK and SS, ST43-80 is also intended for preservation.
+In August 2022 ST43-422, the last example purchased by PKP, was also transferred to Chabówka.
 First 060DA supplied to CFR has also been preserved in Romania, at the Dej locomotive depot.

 Main technical data